ratatui/ratatui/CONTRIBUTING.md

 [blessing of the original author](https://github.com/fdehau/tui-rs/issues/654), Florian Dehau ([@fdehau](https://github.com/fdehau)).

-The original repository contains all the issues, PRs and discussion that were raised originally, and it is useful to refer to when contributing code, documentation, or issues with Ratatui.
+The original repository contains all the issues, PRs, and discussion that were raised originally, and it is useful to refer to when contributing code, documentation, or issues with Ratatui.

-We imported all the PRs from the original repository and implemented many of the smaller ones and made notes on the leftovers.
+We imported all the PRs from the original repository, implemented many of the smaller ones, and made notes on the leftovers.
 These are marked as draft PRs and labelled as [imported from tui](https://github.com/ratatui-org/ratatui/pulls?q=is%3Apr+is%3Aopen+label%3A%22imported+from+tui%22).
 We have documented the current state of those PRs, and anyone is welcome to pick them up and